Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

 ## Google Maps API

+### What is the Google Maps Platform?
+The Google Maps Platform is a set of APIs and SDKs that allows developers to embed Google Maps into mobile apps and web pages, or to retrieve data from Google Maps.

 The Maps API returns helpful data about places and locations.
 It is called by javascript.
 It does two major things:
 -   It can cause maps to appear for the user.